 Click here for our location

-Prior to the opening of Aztec House many of the residents would have lived between emergency accommodation (claiming a bed by the night) and rough sleeping; some for many years.
+Prior to the opening of Aztec House, many of the residents would have lived between emergency accommodation (claiming a bed by the night) and rough sleeping; some for many years.
 Aztec House allowed Shelter to provide some security to some extremely vulnerable men and women.

 Residents have their own rooms for as long as they need them.
 They have their own keys and are encouraged to individualise their rooms as they please.
-The rooms are furnished and have televisions, kettle and safes.
+The rooms are furnished and have televisions, kettles and safes.

 Residents have dedicated keyworkers with whom they work to address their support needs.
 Keyworkers will always promote moving on to more suitable accommodation where that is an achievable option.